Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Unrolled Neural Network

 We first review the basic self-attention mechanism: a scaled dot product following by a softmax operation \citep{bahdanau14}.
 Denote by $\x_i \in \mathbb{R}^E$ an \textit{embedding} for token $i$.
 The \textit{affinity} between tokens $i$ and $j$, $e(i,j)$, is the dot product of linear-transformed $\K \x_i$ and $\Q \x_j$, where $\Q, \K \in \mathbb{R}^{E \times E}$ are the \textit{query} and \textit{key} matrices, respectively.
 Using softmax, non-negative \textit{attention weight} $a_{i,j}$ is computed from $e(i,j)$'s as

 Given attention weights $a_{i,j}$, output embedding $\y_i$ for token $i$ is computed as

-where $\V \in \mathbb{R}^{E \times E}$ is a \textit{value} matrix.
-By ``self-attention'', we mean that output embeddings are computed from weighted input embeddings.
-A transformer is thus a sequence of embedding-to-embedding mappings via self-attention operations defined by learned $\Q$, $\K$ and $\V$ matrices.
+where $\V \in \mathbb{R}^{E \times E}$ is a \textit{value} matrix. \textit{By ``self-attention'', we mean that the mechanism computes output embeddings by weighting a sequence's input embeddings based on internal pairwise relationships.} A transformer is thus a sequence of embedding-to-embedding mappings via self-attention operations defined by learned $\Q$, $\K$ and $\V$ matrices.